Ahad-Haque/Spam-Bot/README.md

 # Spam-Bot
-i have included comments in my source code!
+i have included comments in my source code "spam.py"!
 I hope you understand!